 Today, Palm Beach is a community with an elected Mayor and City Council, an active historic preservation society, highly active charitable organizations, 3 miles of superb public beaches, the world’s finest shopping on Worth Avenue, multiple country clubs with award-winning golf and tennis facilities, The Flagler Art Museum, Four Arts Gardens, innumerable private banks lining Royal Palm Way, and the remarkable Palm Beach International Airport barely 15 minutes away.

 The city of West Palm Beach—which began as an adjunctive service community for Palm Beach, has itself developed into a vibrant neighboring community just across the bridge on Flagler Way.
 From the Kravis Center opera and theatrical entertainment to diverse clubs, restaurants, and galleries on Clematis Street and the exceptional El Cid historic residential district, the energy of this adjacent section of West Palm Beach has made it the natural choice for affluent active professionals.

 Four prominent architects each had a hand in influencing what is known today as Palm Beach architecture—Addison Mizner, Maurice Fatio, Marion Sims Wyeth, and John Volk.
 The unmistakable styles they created, from Mediterranean Revival to Tropical Georgian, became the hallmark of Palm Beach architecture.

-Premier Estate Properties is proud to offer a splendid array of real estate in Palm Beach's most desirable locations.
-From exquisite estates spanning multiple acres of land to luxury condominiums and oceanfront property, we can make your dream home a reality.
+Premier Estate Properties is proud to offer a splendid array of luxury real estate in Palm Beach's most desirable locations.
+From exquisite mansions spanning multiple acres of land to luxury condominiums and oceanfront property, we can make your dream home a reality.
 Our experienced Palm Beach realtors would love to help—contact us, or visit our local office on Worth Avenue today.